gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 a field containing information on the current auction. `None` field means that there is no current auction on the item;
 - `offers` -
 purchase offers made on that item;
-- `tx` - a pending transaction on the item. `None` means that there is no pending transactions.
+- `tx` - a pending transaction on the item. `None` means that there are no pending transactions.

 `MarketTx` is an enum of possible transactions that can occur with NFT: